-Here are some money management tips to make the most of your earnings and build a solid financial foundation for your future.
+These money management tips can help you make the most of your earnings and build a solid financial foundation for your future, no matter what is going on in the market!

 Money Management 101